ibm-cloud-docs/watsonx-code-assistant/conref.md

 ## Network setup
 {: #network-setup}

-To ensure your developers can connect the IDE extension or plugin, you need to allow network access to these URLs.
+To ensure that your developers can connect the IDE extension or plugin, you need to allow network access to {{site.data.keyword.cloud_notm}} URLs.
 Make sure your organization's network allows access to:

 - `https://iam.cloud.ibm.com/`
 - `https://api.dataplatform.cloud.ibm.com/`